goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Fingers tend to get pointed at the people who created the system, and who probably are no longer with the company.
 It’s easy for the sod who has to support an incomprehensible ball of mud to blame their predecessors’ incompetence, but hindsight is not 20/20.
 Frequently we remain unaware of the constraints they were working under, whether it was time, money, knowledge, or skill.
 Perhaps the right tool, or the right idea, did not exist yet.
 Decisions were made and the reasons were lost.
 Who knows, they might even have made sense at the time.

 Too often there is no written record of these decisions since software engineers tend to trust code to speak for itself.
 Someone in the company would know how the system worked anyway, and just as crucially _why_ it worked the way it did.
-People accept this until these people go on holidays, or leave the company, or get unexpectedly laid off, or are promoted to a position where they do not have to remember those things anymore.
+People accept this until these people go on holiday, or leave the company, or get unexpectedly laid off, or are promoted to a position where they do not have to remember those things anymore.

 Intention also has a tendency to diffuse with the accretion of complexity in any long-lived system.
 Even if the original design was recorded, its evolution might not have been.